 Being a small town, McCrory - Cotton Plant does not have a public transit system used by locals to get to and from work.

-In terms of college education, the citizens of McCrory - Cotton Plant rank slightly lower than the national average.
-15.82% of adults 25 and older in McCrory - Cotton Plant have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in McCrory - Cotton Plant with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.82% of adults in McCrory - Cotton Plant have a bachelor's degree or advanced degree.

 The per capita income in McCrory - Cotton Plant in 2022 was $28,607, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,428 for a family of four.
 However, McCrory - Cotton Plant contains both very wealthy and poor people as well.